 Next Nursing School Intake

-The next Nursing School Intake will be advertized in the Herald in Februry or March.
-Interviews will be conducted in May, and then the new class will start in September.
+The next Nursing School Intake will be advertized in the Herald in June or July.
+Interviews will follow after that, and then the new class will start in September.
 If you want to be considered for the class, you must respond by mail to the advertisement in the paper and do what the advert says.
 There are no email applications.
 You can also hand carry your application to Karanda.
-If you are not invited for the interview in May, that is the end of the application process.
+If you are not invited for the interview, that is the end of the application process.
 Please be aware of scams.
 Karanda never takes payment for acceptance into our nursing program.